nthallen/icosfit/README.md

 That said, these programs have a large number of options, tweaks, knobs and buttons, and not all of them have been documented.
 If you would like help getting started, please submit an issue.

+V4.0.0 represents a significant rewrite from earlier versions in order to take advantage of a more sophisticated Levenberg-Marquardt library.
+This version uses the [levmar](http://users.ics.forth.gr/~lourakis/levmar/) library, developed by M.I.A.
+Lourakis ([bibtex entry](http://users.ics.forth.gr/~lourakis/levmar/bibentry.html)).

 ## Matlab/ICOSfit
 The Matlab/ICOSfit routines provide tools for interactively viewing scan data,